needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 <!-- Dev note: MockCriterion exists for the devs but it's not visible for the end user. -->

-## Masking Settings
+## Masking settings

+The masking is configured by using _selectors_ that specify the UI elements that should be unmasked when masking is applied to the Editor.
+A selector can specify a window/view or controls in a window/view.

+### Selector types

+The **Selector Type** is needed to specify the underlying type of the window/view you wish to unmask.
+There exists two distinct types in the Editor, _editor windows_ and _GUI views_.

-**Editor window**
+**Editor Window**

-Within the Editor window, you can set which Editor window you'd like to reveal to the user.
-Select an **Editor Window Type** to add that window to the unmasked views.
-For instance, the Hierarchy window is `UnityEditor.SceneHierarchyWindow` - selecting it would unmask it for the user.
+This type is used in most cases to specify which editor window you'd like to reveal to the user.
+Select **Editor Window** as the **Selector Type** and pick the window you want to unmask from the options available in the **Editor Window Type** menu.
+For instance, the type of the Hierarchy window is `UnityEditor.SceneHierarchyWindow`.
+**Alternate Editor Window Types** can be used as a fallback mechanism in some cases; see [Assembly differences between Unity versions](#assembly-differences-between-unity-versions)

+**GUI View**

+For a handful of cases, the **GUI View** type needs to be used instead.
+You'll mostly want to use this type when configuring the tutorial user's access to the controls in the [toolbar](https://docs.unity3d.com/Manual/Toolbar.html) of the Editor, for example, the Play button.
+Selecting **GUI View** as the **Selector Type** allows you to specify **View Type** instead of **Editor Window Type**.
+The type of the toolbar is `UnityEditor.Toolbar`.

+### Other settings

-**Mask Type** dictates whether or not the window is fully unmasked and can be interacted with, or if it's revealed and highlighted for the user but not actually interactive.
+**Mask Type** controls whether or not the window is fully unmasked and can be interacted with, or if it's revealed and highlighted for the user but not actually interactive.
 By default, **Fully Unmasked** means the user can interact freely within this window.
 Any functionality within a fully unmasked window will be accessible to the user.
 The **Block Interactions** option will make the window easier to look at, but prevent a user from interacting with it.

-**GUI View**

-GUI View is used for specific view types within the Editor.
-You'll mostly want to use this to access the toolbar, where you can then access the buttons for the various tools and the play/pause/next frame buttons.
-Selecting **GUI View** as the **Selector Type** allows you to specify **View Type** instead of **Editor Window Type**.
-Use this selector type when you to want to unmask specific controls in the upper toolbar of the Editor, for example, the Play button.

-**Unmasked Controls**
+**Mask Size Modifier** can be used to expand the width of the mask to the whole window if wanted.

+**Selector Match Type** lets you control which element(s) (the last, the first, all of them) is/are chosen if multiple elements match the chosen selector.

+### Selector modes

 **GUI Content**

 GUI Content allows you to enter a text, tooltip text, or image via reference.
-IMGUI Content with matching properties will not be masked in the Editor.
+[IMGUI] content with matching properties will not be masked in the Editor.

 ![](images/index061.png)